mohamedmshokry/explorecalifornia/starting-pack/README.md

 	    fi
     ```

-* At this stage we have a KIND cluster and a private docker registry but KIND don't know anything about the registry we created. we need to link KIND to the docker registry. we ill make use of KIND configuration file to do this.
+* At this stage we have a KIND cluster and a private docker registry but KIND don't know anything about the registry we created. we need to link KIND to the docker registry. we will make use of KIND configuration file to do this.
 More options for KIND config file are here: https://kind.sigs.k8s.io/docs/user/quick-start/#advanced
 * KIND is using containerd as a CRI and we simpy need to tell containerd to use local registry for searching about images
     ```ini
       [plugins."io.containerd.grpc.v1.cri".registry.mirrors."localhost:5000"]
         endpoint = ["http://local-registry:5000"]
     ```

-* Let's do this configs inside KIND config yaml file
+* Let's do this configs inside KIND config yaml 'kind_config.yaml' file
     ```yaml
     kind: Cluster
     apiVersion: kind.x-k8s.io/v1alpha4